 The method you use to import the simple text file that A2Z Keywording creates is up to you, though the developer is quite interested in learning of ways to make the process easier.
 A2Z keywording allows for the creation of captions as well.
 If you start by writing a caption you don't have to double enter the data.
 It parses the caption field and extracts the relevant keywords.

-This program is similar to Keyword Compiler (below) in that it's primarily an "idea" tool to aid you in generating keywords to add (manually) to your FILE INFO (using the application of your choice).
+This program is primarily an "idea" tool to aid you in generating keywords to add (manually) to your FILE INFO (using the application of your choice).
 You can use A2Z to write captions, or generate keywords.
 The program is set up so you don't have to double enter the info.
 It parses the caption and extracts the keywords.
 Just click on the Caption option on the Control Panel screen to enter new keywords.

 Upsides: Crossplatform.
 Extensive Vocabulary.
 Can manually, cut-and-paste